jazlab/moog.github.io/paper/paper.md

 * **Psychophysics**.
 MOOG can be run with MWorks, a psychophysics platform.
 * **Speed**.
 MOOG is fast on CPU.
-While the speed depends on the task and rendering resolution, MOOG typically runs at ~200fps with 512x512 resolution on a CPU, which is much faster than one would get with DeepMind Lab or Mujoco and at least as fast as Unity and Unreal.
+While the speed depends on the task and rendering resolution, MOOG typically runs at ~200fps with 512x512 resolution on a CPU, much faster than DeepMind Lab and Mujoco and at least as fast as Unity and Unreal.

 Python-based physics simulators, such as